 Everyone happy, then?
 No.

 In reality, not everyone is as enthusiastic as Eva and Jamie.
-Concern over the use of AI has led to the Hollywood's first actors' strike for over forty years (which continues making no progress).
-The actors' union has sounded the alarm: the practice of cloning actors and extras with artificial intelligence could pose a mortal threat to these creative professions.
+Concern over the use of AI has led to the Hollywood's first actors' strike for over forty years (which continues without making progress).
+The actors' union has raised the alarm: the practice of cloning actors and extras with artificial intelligence could pose a mortal threat to these creative professions.

-Nonetheless, many marketers and technology experts predict that deepfaking themselves will become standard practice in the advertising industry.
-As always, there is a flip side.
-Technology has a "dark side", and the advertising industry needs to be aware of the risks.
+Nonetheless, many marketing and technology experts predict that deepfake cloning will become standard practice in the advertising industry.
+As always, there is a flip side to the coin.
+Technology has a “dark side,” and the advertising industry needs to be aware of the risks.

 Clone yes, clone no

-"Selling your face" to the entertainment industry, if you don't look carefully at the "fine lines" of contracts, risks becoming a nightmare.
-Imagine an actor loved by children who, decades after his death, also begins to "take part" in horror films or porn videos, completely distorting the values he embodied.
+“Selling your face” to the entertainment industry, if you don't look carefully at the “fine print” of the contracts, risks becoming a real nightmare.
+Imagine an actor loved by children who, decades after his death, also begins to "take part" in horror films or porn videos, completely distorting the values that he embodied.

 Jamie is aware of the risks, she says.
 Of course, the money had an influence, but his decision was mainly driven by trust.
 In the end, he says, it's about keeping up with the times.
 If you want to stay in the game, you have to learn how to play.
 Otherwise it's time to hang up your boots.

 It depends, Jamie.
-Depends on what they "make you do".
+It depends on what they "make you do".